 - Bleeding or bruising—may appear as tiny red spots

-- Recurrent infections—may have fever, chills, and a cough
+- Acute or recurrent infections—may have fever, chills, and a cough

 - Bone and joint pain